tommasop/acts-spec/docs/faq.md

 Your AI agent reads these files and follows the rules.
 You approve at gates.

+## What is AGENTS.md?

+[AGENTS.md](https://agents.md/) is an industry-standard file adopted by 60k+ open source projects.
+It provides context and instructions for AI coding agents.

+ACTS uses AGENTS.md as its constitution file — a single file that serves both:
+- **Project context** for any AI agent (setup, code style, testing)
+- **ACTS rules** for multi-developer coordination

+See the [AGENTS.md standard](https://agents.md/) for details.

 ## Do I need ACTS if I work alone?

 **Yes, for two reasons:**